-A quorum for a Research Paper consists of at least six tenured or tenure track faculty members, at least two of whom are not on the student's Advisory Committee.
+A quorum for a Research Paper consists of at least six tenured or tenure track faculty members, at least four of whom must have primary appointments at Heinz, and at least two of whom are not on the student's Advisory Committee.
 It is the student's responsibility to ensure that a quorum is present.
 This will normally involve contacting various faculty members concerning their schedules before a review is scheduled.
 It is acceptable for faculty members who cannot be present to participate via teleconferencing, although no more than two of the minimum six faculty members required for a quorum may participate in this way.
 Under special circumstances faculty other than tenured or tenure track can be allowed.
 To waive this requirement, submit a petition to the director, explaining why this faculty member should be part of your quorum.
 See the program coordinator for an updated list of eligible faculty.